 Growth mindset is all the buzz these days.
-But what exactly is growth mindset?
-And if it really is that important, how can homeschooling parents use the power of growth mindset to benefit both their children and themselves?
-Read on for a detailed overview, complete with specific growth mindset tips, especially for homeschooling parents.
+But what exactly is it and are their growth mindset tips for homeschooling parents?
+Read on for a detailed overview, complete with specific growth mindset tips for homeschooling parents!

 Let’s start at the very beginning.